willypark22/Friendly-Chat-App/README.md

 ### Current Features

 - Create chats with 1 or more users
+- Sign up with email or Google account
+- Firebase authentication
 - Send pictures in chats
 - User can logout
 - Typing indicator when users in a chat are typing
+- Set a chat name and a description

 ___
 ### Members